enqueuezero/site/concrete-architecture/skipper.md

 ### Plugins

-Plugins are dynamic linked libraries in the plugin directories, for example, `$cwd/plugins/plugin.so`.
+Plugins are dynamically linked libraries in the plugin directories, for example, `$cwd/plugins/plugin.so`.
 Any file with the suffix `.so` found in the plugin directories will be loaded.

 <mermaid>
 sequenceDiagram